Statistic Lansing Illinois National

 Lansing Racial Demographics & Ethnicity

-Understanding the Lansing racial demographics and ethnic composition is paramount for addressing systemic inequities, advancing social justice and inclusion and fortifying communities.
-In Lansing, the racial breakdown indicates 43.8% White, 43.3% Black or African American, 2.9% Asian, 0.9% American Indian and 0% Native Hawaiian, with 17.2% of the population identifying as Hispanic or Latino.
-Notably, 82% of households reported speaking English only, while 12.8% reported speaking Spanish only.
-Additionally, 10.2% of residents were categorized as foreign-born.
+Recognizing the racial demographics and ethnicity breakdown of Lansing is pivotal for addressing systemic inequities, championing social justice and inclusion and fostering resilient communities.
+In Lansing, the racial breakdown comprises 43.8% White, 43.3% Black or African American, 2.9% Asian, 0.9% American Indian, and 0% Native Hawaiian, with 17.2% of the population identifying as Hispanic or Latino.
+82% of households reported speaking English only, while 12.8% reported speaking Spanish only.
+Furthermore, 10.2% of residents were categorized as foreign-born.

 Lansing Population Density